|

 7th Rabindranath Tagore, Bengali poet, philosopher, musician, writer,

-8th Helena Petrovna Blavatsky, Russian Countess, co-founder of the
+8th Helena Petrovna Blavatsky, Russian mystic, co-founder of the

 14th Robert Owen, Welsh social reformer, founder of socialism and the

-22nd Raja Ram Mohan Roy, Indian religious, educational
+22nd Raja Ram Mohan Roy, Indian religious and educational reformer b.1772

 27th Jawaharlal Nehru, Indian political leader, first Prime Minister